Tablo Blog

 Long story short, when you consider that cable and satellite customers are paying on average $231 every year to simply RENT a set-top-box, it makes financial sense to spend $50-$100 every 2-3 years to purchase a new streaming media device.

-In order to maximize your cord cutting gear budget, try to choose a higher-end model with the latest technology.
+In order to maximize your TV entertainment budget, try to choose a higher-end model with the latest technology.
 The longevity of these devices is worth the extra cost up front, especially if you rotate your older device to a secondary TV as you purchase newer gear for your primary television.

 Liked this article?